cgruver/workspace-backup-prototype/README.md

 * A Template in the Dev Spaces namespace which will create a service account in each users namespace.

-* A Template in the OpenShift Operators namespace which is used to create the backup Jobs.
+* A Template in the Dev Spaces namespace which is used to create the backup Jobs.

-* A ConfigMap in the OpenShift Operators namespace with the logic for parsing DevWorkspaces and creating backup Jobs
+* A ConfigMap in the Dev Spaces namespace with the logic for parsing DevWorkspaces and creating backup Jobs

-* A CronJob which is configured to run every 24 hours and execute the backup logic
+* A CronJob which is configured to run every hour and execute the backup logic

 ## Workspace backup flow -